priyanshu1120/hotstar/README.md

 ## Project Details
 - hotstar mini project in which you can search the movies .
-- after clicking on perticular movie yopu can see the cast of movie character.
+- after clicking on perticular movie you can see the cast of movie character.

 ![Screenshot (682)](https://user-images.githubusercontent.com/105913828/191724102-1b472406-4566-445c-88b1-596a9f97b993.png)